nice-digital/next-web/api/readme.md

 Only successful HTTP (with HTTP status code 200) downstream requests are persisted to the cache.
 ### Route config

 Routes are stored in ocelot.production.json and ocelot.development.json depending on the environment.
-More info on how to specify routes (https://ocelot.readthedocs.io/en/latest/features/routing.html)[https://ocelot.readthedocs.io/en/latest/features/routing.html].
+More info on how to specify routes [here]([https://ocelot.readthedocs.io/en/latest/features/routing.html).
 These are loaded at application startup time.
 ### Ocelot Pipeline
+Ocelot is a modified .Netcore Web Application pipeline.
+Each component of the pipeline is injected using .Netcore Dependency injection and therefore can be overridden.
+Next Web API overrides the caching module to add 2 extra features.
+1. Refresh cache using a header - this allows us to refresh the cache from a simple https request without waiting for the TTL to run out.
+This can be trigged internally by using the internal [Task Scheduler](#task-scheduler) or by simply making a http request with the correct header
+2. Don't cache errors (or anything other than status 200) - if a request fails then the resulting error content isn't stored in the cache.
+This means that the last known good content is always served from cache.
 ### Redis cached content keys

 Requests are handled the Ocelot pipeline by various stages.
 Ocelot Cache Manager is one such stage.
-This stage uses the similarly named (CacheManager)[https://cachemanager.michaco.net/] to implement the basic caching features.
-CacheManager in turn uses (StackExchange.Redis)[https://stackexchange.github.io/StackExchange.Redis/] as a client for Redis.
+This stage uses the similarly named [CacheManager](https://cachemanager.michaco.net/) to implement the basic caching features.
+CacheManager in turn uses [StackExchange.Redis](https://stackexchange.github.io/StackExchange.Redis/) as a client for Redis.

 #### Redis Key naming
 A request comes in and a MD5 hash is generated from the requested URL along side the HTTP method.
 In the following way...